jlabusch/moodle-log-migration/README.md

 Proof of concept for migrating MDL_LOG as part of a site migration.
 Works out corresponding IDs for users, courses, etc. in the new site.
 Useful in cases where you're migrating using course backup+restore from older versions of Moodle (e.g. 2.8) which don't include logs in backups.

+Built for the case where the old DB is MySQL and the new DB is Postgres, but can be made to work with any combination of the two.

 ## Quick-start guide

+ - run `make prep` to create the directory structure under `./db/`.
  - Dump the databases from the old and new sites.
-(MySQL is assumed; update docker-compose if using pg etc.)
+(Update `docker-compose.yml` and `dbs.js` to match your choice of MySQL or Postgres.)
- - Put old.sql and new.sql into ./db/.
+ - Put old.sql and new.sql into `./db/old/init/` and `./db/new/init/`.
 (The names of the SQL files don't matter.)
- - Insert DB creation statements at the top of each file, e.g.
+ - Insert DB creation statements at the top of each file if needed, e.g.

 &nbsp;

     create database moodle_old;
     use moodle_old;

- - Name the old database `moodle_old` and the new one `moodle_new`
+ - Make sure the database names and user details line up with what's specified in `./lib/dbs.js` (see module.exports at the bottom of the file.)
  - Start the migration (`docker-compose up`)
- - You know the process has finished when you see statistics about the number of items migrated, e.g.
+ - When each module finishes it'll print statistics like:

 &nbsp;